gilor19/tabular_data_science_final_project/README.md

-# A Humerical in a Haystack: Detecting False Numerical Columns
+# A Numerical in a Haystack: Detecting False Numerical Columns
 #### Dani Bekman and Gil Or
 This repository is submitted as the final project in the Tabular Data Science course by Dr. Amit Somech at Bar Ilan University.